Lesley Webber: 1973–84

-Lesley's colleague Rick Webber started comforting Lesley.
-As Rick tried to stay away from his brother's wife Monica, he spent more time with Lesley and helped her over the miscarriage of her late husband's baby.
-Monica became jealous over Rick's friendship with Lesley.
-Monica confronted Lesley, told her to stay away from Rick and that they were having an affair.
-Rick and Lesley got closer anyway and Rick helped Lesley find Laura.
-Lesley was left crushed when Laura wanted to have nothing to do with her anymore.
-Rick eventually got through to Laura, telling her how much Lesley loved her and that she never gave up on her.
-Lesley was grateful to Rick and filled with joy when he confessed his love for her and proposed.
-Lesley and Rick were eventually married.
+Lesley's colleague Rick Webber begins comforting her.
+As Rick tries to stay away from his brother's wife Monica, he spends more time with Lesley and helps her recover from the miscarriage of her late husband's baby.
+Monica becomes jealous of Rick's friendship with Lesley.
+Monica confronts Lesley, telling her to stay away from Rick and accusing them of having an affair.
+Rick and Lesley become closer anyway and Rick helps Lesley find Laura.
+Laura tells Lesley she wants nothing to do with her anymore, leaving Lesley crushed.
+Rick eventually gets through to Laura, telling her how much Lesley loves her and that she never gave up on her.
+Lesley is grateful to Rick for this.
+Rick confesses his love for Lesley and proposes to her.
+She accepts and they eventually marry.

-A man by the name of David Hamilton was admitted to General Hospital and turned out to be an old college friend of Rick's.
-David's wife and children were killed, while David was left paralyzed.
-The doctors couldn't find out why David was unable to walk and he was released.
-He accepted Rick's offer to stay with him and Lesley to recuperate.
-While Lesley thought something was strange about David, Laura cared for him.
-Soon David got his own apartment and tried to make a pass at Lesley who rejected him.
-Lesley confessed to Rick's brother Jeff about what happened with David.
-Jeff swore he wouldn't tell Rick.
-David moved on to Laura after Lesley rejected him and started a secret romantic relationship with the young girl.
-David was only using Laura to get to Lesley.
-When David told Laura the truth, that he was really in love with Lesley, Laura pushed David, who fell to his death.
-Lesley later discovered David's body.
-In an effort to protect Laura, Lesley decided to confess to murdering David.
-Laura felt guilty and ran away.
-She eventually returned and confessed to the murder.
-The charges against Lesley were dropped and Laura was sentenced to six months' probation.
+David Hamilton is admitted to General Hospital and turns out to be an old college friend of Rick's.
+David's wife and children had been killed in an accident that left him paralyzed.
+The doctors cannot figure out why David is unable to walk and release him from hospital.
+David accepts Rick's offer to stay at his home while he recuperates.
+While Lesley finds something about David strange, Laura cares for him.
+Soon David finds his own apartment and tries to make a pass at Lesley, which she rejects.
+Lesley confesses what happened with David to Rick's brother Jeff.
+Jeff swears not to tell Rick.
+Having been rejected by Lesley, David moves on to Laura and secretly starts a romantic relationship with the young girl.
+However, his main intention with Laura is to use her to get to Lesley.
+When David tells Laura that he is actually in love with Lesley, Laura pushes him and he falls to his death.
+Lesley later discovers David's body.
+In order to protect Laura, Lesley confesses to murdering David.
+Laura feels guilty and runs away.
+She eventually returns and confesses to the murder.
+The charges against Lesley are dropped and Laura is sentenced to six months' probation.

-Lesley and Rick's marriage became troubled when Lesley started to think that Rick and Monica were having another affair.
-As General Hospital was put under quarantine, Monica and Rick were among the doctors working at the hospital.
-After everyone was free from the quarantine, Monica and Rick slept together.
-While Monica was sure of her feelings for Rick, he told her that they would need time to figure things out.
-Laura's car accident led Rick to rethink his involvement with Monica and he told her that they were over for good.
-Monica reconciled with her husband, Alan Quartermaine, as she discovered that she was pregnant.
-In the meantime, Lesley and Rick started to think about a baby of their own.
-Sadly, Lesley was unable to conceive as it would put her life in danger.
+Lesley starts to think that Rick and Monica are having another affair, causing trouble in her marriage.
+Monica and Rick are among the doctors working at the hospital when it is placed under quarantine.
+After everyone is let out of quarantine, Monica and Rick sleep together.
+While Monica is sure of her feelings for Rick, he tells her they need time to figure things out.
+When Laura has a car accident, it leads Rick to rethink his involvement with Monica and he ends his affair with her for good.
+Monica reconciles with her husband, Alan Quartermaine, when she discovers that she is pregnant.
+Meanwhile, Lesley and Rick start to think about a baby of their own, but Lesley is unable to conceive as it would put her life in danger.